 Every year, new entrepreneurs start their own businesses.
 For some, the freedom of running a business is worth the risk of not having health insurance coverage.
 But for many, self-employment means being responsible for paying for your own healthcare or finding affordable coverage options that don’t interfere with your ability to make money.
-This post will answer several of the most common concerns regarding self-employment health insurance and help you learn more about the different types of health insurance plans available to the self-employed!
+This post will answer several of the most common concerns regarding self-employed health insurance and help you learn more about the different types of health insurance plans available!

 As the name implies, self-employment health insurance is a type of coverage that some self-employed entrepreneurs and contractors use to provide for their own and their family’s healthcare needs.
 This insurance platform typically costs more than group health plans because it covers the individual, not just the company they work for.